What is this subject about?

 Subject combination advice:

 The Diploma provides a self-contained art and design programme enabling successful students to apply direct to degrees and art and design foundation courses.
-The remaining two A Level choices can therefore be made from any other subject area, of from other creative subjects.
+The remaining subject choice can therefore be made from any other subject area, of from other creative subjects.
 Consideration should be given to the quantity of coursework overall, and to how mutually supportive subject choices can be.

 The Subsidiary Diploma provides a varied art and design programme.
 Students wishing to apply direct to degrees and art and design foundation courses should consider taking at least one more creative subject to build a coherent portfolio for application.